 Some time ago, we had to move our client's store from PrestaShop to Sylius.
 It's not that some solutions are good or bad.
 It's all about knowing your needs and choosing the right tools.
 Our backend developer, Mateusz, explains why good business analysis is the key to avoid such situations where the entire store engine needs to be changed:

-“Betafence is a market leader with over 140 years of experience in the field of integrated security systems, detection and access control systems.
-When the company created their online store, they were primarily concerned with simplicity, so the developer who carried out the project offered them PrestaShop.
-Over time, the ecommerce business began to develop and the need to personalize some services emerged.
-Unfortunately, the limitations of PrestaShop did not allow for us to introduce the desired improvements.
+“Betafence is a market leader with over 140 years of experience in the field of integrated security systems, detection, and access control systems.
+When the company created its online store, they were primarily concerned with simplicity, so the developer who carried out the project offered them PrestaShop.
+Over time, the e-commerce business began to develop and the need to personalize some services emerged.
+Unfortunately, the limitations of PrestaShop did not allow us to introduce the desired improvements.
 This time we have carefully studied the client's needs in order to choose a tool that will meet their expectations and will work for many years to come.
 After appropriate interviews and analyses, the choice fell on Sylius.
 The platform offers a solid application core, but also an almost unlimited possibility of modification in accordance with the best programming practices.
-This software has everything that has allowed us to develop all new functions on the Betafence store.” - Mateusz, Backend Developer @ bPol
+This software has everything that has allowed us to develop all-new functions on the Betafence store.” - Mateusz, Backend Developer @ bPol